The Bankrate promise

 Will DUIs and DWIs impact my insurance rates?

 Almost certainly, but how much so depends on your carrier and other rating factors.
 Your insurance company looks at the overall probability that you will be involved in an accident by evaluating certain characteristics, including your driving record and, in some states, your age, gender and credit score.
-Since driving under the influence is a risky behavior, your insurance company will raise your premium to compensate for their increased likelihood of paying out a future claim on your behalf.
+Since driving under the influence is a risky behavior, your insurance company will probably raise your premium to compensate for their increased likelihood of paying out a future claim on your behalf.

 Finally, your license may be suspended after a DUI or DWI, and your state may require you to carry a certificate of financial responsibility, or SR-22, to get it reinstated.
 An SR-22 is a form filed with the DMV by your insurance company that proves you are maintaining insurance coverage.
 While an SR-22 should not directly impact your premium, a small fee is typically associated with the filing (usually from $25 to $50).
 Furthermore, some states require you to carry at least double the state-required minimum liability limits in addition to the SR-22, and these higher limits will increase your rate.
-In Flordia and Virginia, the form you’d need to file is called an FR-44.
+In Florida and Virginia, the form you’d need to file is called an FR-44.

 Frequently asked questions